hasithaa/Ballerina-Mock-Services/HelloWorld/README.md

 ```

 In both cases, replace localhost with the IP address or hostname of the machine where your Ballerina service is running if it's not on your local machine.
 Also, replace `8080` with the port number your service is listening on if it's different.

+This is the Ballerina implementation (REST) of the [HelloWorld](https://github.com/wso2/micro-integrator/tree/master/integration/samples/axis2Server/src/HelloWorld).